andpol5/andpol5.github.io/_posts/2016-08-21-mind-in-the-machine.md

 # Mind in the Machine
 ## Can Deep Learning Approximate Brain Function?

-I wrote the following essay as the course project for the Minds, Brains and Machines class of the Master in AI at the Universitat Politecnica de Catalunya.
+I wrote the following essay as the course project for the Minds, Brains and Machines class of the Master in AI at the Universitat Politècnica de Catalunya in Barcelona Spain.

 Introduction